Gold poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Kenny Wells runs a failing mining company from a bar, having fallen from his father's legacy.
 He's broke, desperate, and clinging to past glory..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Kenny has a vivid dream about finding gold in Indonesia, inspiring him to track down geologist Michael Acosta despite having no money..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Kenny commits everything and flies to Indonesia with Acosta to search for gold in the jungle, leaving his old life behind., moving from reaction to action.
+This shows the protagonist's commitment to Kenny commits everything and flies to Indonesia with Acosta to search for gold in the jungle, leaving his old life behind., moving from reaction to action.

 The Collapse moment at 88 minutes (73% through) represents the emotional nadir.
 Here, The gold is revealed to be a fraud - salted samples.
-Acosta disappears, Kenny's fortune evaporates, and he's left with nothing but scandal and betrayal., illustrates the protagonist at their lowest point.
+Acosta disappears, Kenny's fortune evaporates, and he's left with nothing but scandal and betrayal., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Kenny realizes the truth about what happened and understands what truly matters - not the gold itself, but the adventure and the relationship with Kay., demonstrating the transformation achieved throughout the journey.